How Can Tour Leaders Navigate Berlin’s Transport System?

 d) WelcomeCard

-Now that you know about ticket options, let’s discuss how to navigate Berlin’s public transport system effectively.
+Having understood the ticket types let us delve more into how to get around the transportation system in Berlin.
 The city offers a comprehensive network of buses, trams, trains, and U-Bahn (subway) lines:

 a) Buses and Trams